Chetan-Jalandharia/EventZilla/README.md

-# GyanGrove - Event Recommendation Application
+# EventZilla - Event Recommendation Application

 The primary objective of this Application is to create a comprehensive and user-friendly platform that caters to the diverse needs of event-goers and organizers alike.
 EventHub aims to provide personalized event recommendations, streamline event management processes, and foster vibrant community engagement.